-1) HIGHLIGHT'S
+1) HIGHLIGHTS

 - No new project or program required that CSA carry out a Privacy Impact Assessment (PIA) for the period covered by this report. - The ATIP Coordinator monitors the activities that could lead to these assessments and informs employees in regards to their obligations concerning personal information and PIA. - During this reporting year, the majority of CSA's section 8(2) disclosures were made pursuant to subsection 8(2)(a).
-No disclosure was made in 2011-2012 pursuant to subsection 8(2)(m). - A copy of the Delegation Order is attached at the end of this document.
+No disclosure was made in 2013-2014 pursuant to subsection 8(2)(m). - No material privacy breach occurred during the reporting period.
+Should it occur, the Canadian Space Agency would follow their official guidelines which require that the Agency notifies the Office of the Privacy Commissioner of Canada and Treasury Board Secretariat. - A copy of the Delegation Order is attached at the end of this document.